 Students respond to topics within the key areas of Personal; Relational and Spiritual.
 Each assessment will assess students' Knowledge and Understanding, Applying and Examining, and Producing and Evaluating.
 The following assessments will be completed:

-- Essay identify key elements of a positive relationship in modern media - Groups presentation World religion expo display - Exam compare / contrast Christianity plus another - Feature article Discuss and develop tolerance of religions in our community
+- Essay identify key elements of a positive relationship in modern media - Groups presentation World religion expo display - Feature article Discuss and develop tolerance of religions in our community